Iowa Legislature considers 6-week abortion ban during a special session

 DES MOINES, Iowa (AP) — Protesters gathered in the Iowa Capitol rotunda as the Legislature convened a special session Tuesday focused exclusively on abortion restrictions, where Republican lawmakers will work to pass a new ban on almost all abortions after roughly six weeks of pregnancy.

-The day will be a marathon of committee hearings and floor debates in both chambers, with votes likely to extend late into the night.
+The marathon day of committee meetings, floor debates and votes in both chambers is expected to extend late into the night.
 Demonstrators for and against the bill are expected to rally at the capitol building throughout the day.

 Republican Gov. Kim Reynolds ordered the rare session after the state Supreme Court declined to reinstate a law she signed in 2018 that is practically identical to the one being proposed Tuesday.
 Abortion is currently legal in Iowa up to 20 weeks of pregnancy.